Furnace equipments products

 2) Precision/stability of the sensors support

 For a correct measure the precision of the support must be at least 10 times higher than the measure precision/repeatability required.
 In glass industry the glass level precision required is 0,1 mm.
 It means the sensor support precision/stability must be at least 0,01 mm.

 Which are the parameter that influence the correct measure precision in glass furnaces?
 The main are:

-Environment temperature and furnace radiation in
+- Environment temperature, and furnace radiation due mechanical support deformation

-optical measure system
+Environment temperature, and furnace radiation in optical measure system

 The optical measure system based on the light emitter and the light receiver are installed on a metallic support.